 Why You Should Care?

 Morningstar is most well known for their “star rating” of funds (mutual funds, ETFs…).
 The star rating provides investors with a quick and easy way of evaluating a fund’s performance.
 The rating scale is one to five stars.
 One being the poorest rank and five being the highest rank.

 Regarding the Morningstar Fund Rating scale:

 - The rating scale evaluates funds based on past performance, fund manager performance, risk and cost adjusted rate of return.

-- Ratings are based on the funds’ performance within their specific fund category. (funds with similar objectives and assets are grouped into categories to help evaluate their performance in relationship to their peers)
+- Ratings are based on the funds’ performance within their specific fund category. (funds with similar objectives and assets are grouped into categories to help evaluate their performance in relation to their peers)

 - The top 10% of funds in a category are given a 5-star rating, the lowest 10% receive a 1-star rating.